SBD580/shk-madgim-server/README.md

 - **range** `/data/range/<from-time>/<to-time>`
 get all items generated between `from-time` and `to-time` (inclusive).
 Result is limited by default to 50 items - a `limit` paramter can be passed in order to increase that limit

+all endpoints accept a `format` paramter which can accept either 'json' or 'geojson' value.

 ## references

 - [naturalearth] has some high resolution vector maps layers